Posted on Dec 02, 2020

-You probably already know what sort of mystery book you want to write.
-However, it still pays to read widely and have a good grasp on the genre before you start!
-When it comes to mystery subgenres, here are the usual suspects:
+You may already know what sort of mystery you want to write.
+However, it still pays to read plenty of mystery books to get a good grasp on the genre before you start!
+When it comes to mystery and murder mystery subgenres, here are the usual suspects:

 Cozy mysteries often take place in small towns, frequently featuring charming bakeries and handsome mayors.
-And though the crime is normally murder, there’s no gore, no severed heads in boxes, and no lotion in the basket.
-As a result, there are rarely any traumatized witnesses or family members — making cozies perfect for a gentle fireside read.
+Though the crime is normally murder, there’s no gore, no severed heads in boxes, and no lotion in the basket.
+As a result, there are rarely any traumatized witnesses or family members in these murder mysteries — making cozies perfect for a gentle fireside read.
 Example: the Miss Marple series by Agatha Christie.

 Police procedurals commonly center on a police investigation (betcha didn’t see that one coming).
 They feature realistic law enforcement work, such as witness interrogation and forensic science, and require a great deal of research to convince seasoned readers of their authenticity.
 Example: Tana French’s Dublin Murder Squad series.